sa-areekal/sa-areekal/README.md

 - 👋  Hey there, I’m Sandra A. Areekal
-- 👀 I’m interested in quantitative physiology and specifically work on modelling growth processes in children and adolescents.
+- 👀 I’m interested in quantitative physiology.